-7.2 Correcting Effect Sizes for Attenuation
+7.4 Correcting Effect Sizes for Attenuation

 - Sometimes it is useful to think of two effect size parameters, one representing the effect size found in research studies and one representing the true theoretical effect size found under ideal conditions.
-Our practical instantiation of research methods can never reach the ideal, so the study effect size is always somewhat less than the ideal effect size. - If you want to draw inferences about the theoretical effect size you need to correct your calculated effect sizes for attenuation from methodological deficiencies.
+Our practical instantiation of research methods can never reach the ideal, so the study effect size is always somewhat less than the ideal effect size (assuming that the deviations vary randomly between studies). - If you want to draw inferences about the theoretical effect size you need to correct your calculated effect sizes for attenuation from methodological deficiencies.
 For each study you must therefore calculate both a raw effect size as well as an effect size corrected for attenuation.
-You can then analyze the corrected effect sizes in the same way you analyze standard effect sizes. - Researchers have developed ways to correct effect sizes for measurement unreliability, restriction of range, artificial dichotomization of variables, and imperfections in construct validity.
-These are detailed in Chapter 21 of the Handbook.
+You can then analyze the corrected effect sizes in the same way you analyze standard effect sizes. - The correlation coefficient is designed to summarize the linear relation between a pair of continuous variables that have approximately normal distributions.
+You can use a correlation to summarize the relations between variables with different distributions, but this makes it more difficult to detect a relation.
+This is particularly a problem when one or both of your variables are dichotomous. - Sometimes you expect that the underlying nature of a variable is continuous even though it is measured in a categorical fashion.
+For example, people will often perform a median split on a variable in order to use it in an ANOVA design.
+In this case you can actually correct any observed correlations with that variable for the influence of the dichotomy using the formula where P and Q are the proportions of observations falling into the two categories of the dichotomous variable (so Q = 1 - P), and h is the height of the normal distribution at the point where the probability to the left of the Z is equal to either P or Q (the heights will be the same at both points).
+Values of h can be obtained from Appendix C of Cohen, et al. (2003), or can be directly computed using the equation where "exp" refers to the exponential function and Z is the value of the standard normal distribution where the probability to the left is equal to P.